HM Courts & Tribunals Service - Information for researchers

 If you require assistance in preparing surveys and questionnaire, staff from the Ministry of Justice's Justice Statistics Analytical Services (JSAS) will be happy to help.

 The access rights provided by the Freedom of Information Act 2000 (FoI) do not alter the position in relation to case files as was previously ordered by the Public Records Acts 1958 and 1967 (PRAs).
 Case files are still closed to the public until they are a minimum of thirty years old and are exempt from the access rights provided by the FoI.
-However, special authority to inspect records which are exempt from the FoI access rights can be granted by the Ministry of Justice [MoJ], as the Department responsible for all case files in England and Wales.
+However, special authority to inspect records which are exempt from the FoI access rights can be granted by the Ministry of Justice [MoJ], as the Department responsible for all court files in England and Wales.
 This is when a requestor can demonstrate that it would be appropriate or even desirable for access to be allowed to a group of files for a specified reason and the Departmental Records Officer has the authority, devolved direct from the Lord Chancellor, to grant such access.
 It should be noted that access under the FoI regime means that any information released to a requestor then becomes available to the wider public.

 The requirement to apply for a PAA even applies to other Government Departments.
 As no reference is made in the PRAs or the FoI to Government Departments having automatic rights of access to each other's records, a PAA is a requirement, before any such access can take place.